Teja-P-oss/Language_transcription_for_indian_accented_english/README.md

 # Language_transcription_for_indian_accented_english
 This is a full stack web based application that prints the transcription for indian accented english.
-The technologies used for this are Python, HTML, CSS, Flask, MySQL, Elliptic curve cryptography
+We take the help of model.pth file which contains the pretrained model for speech recognition The technologies used for this are Python, HTML, CSS, Flask, MySQL, Elliptic curve cryptography

 steps to run this application:-